paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 The `finalized` event indicates that some of the blocks that have earlier been reported with `newBlock` events are now either finalized or no longer relevant.

-`finalizedBlocksHashes` contains a list of blocks that are now part of the finalized block, ordered by increasing block number.
+`finalizedBlockHashes` contains a list of blocks that are now part of the finalized block, ordered by increasing block number.
 The last element in this list is the current finalized block.

-`prunedBlocksHashes` contains, in no particular order, a list of blocks that are not descendants of the latest finalized block.
+`prunedBlockHashes` contains, in no particular order, a list of blocks that are not descendants of the latest finalized block.
 These blocks will never be finalized and can be discarded.

-All items in `finalizedBlocksHashes` and `prunedBlocksHashes` are guaranteed to have been reported through earlier `newBlock` events.
+All items in `finalizedBlockHashes` and `prunedBlockHashes` are guaranteed to have been reported through earlier `newBlock` events.

-The current best block, in other words the last block reported through a `bestBlockChanged` event, is guaranteed to either be the last item in `finalizedBlocksHashes`, or to not be present in either `finalizedBlocksHashes` or `prunedBlocksHashes`.
+The current best block, in other words the last block reported through a `bestBlockChanged` event, is guaranteed to either be the last item in `finalizedBlockHashes`, or to not be present in either `finalizedBlockHashes` or `prunedBlockHashes`.

 ### stop